BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 ## PART 3: Assembly

-### 3.1 Read correction

 ONT libraries have large numbers of incorrectly called nucleotides, insertions and deletions.
-Our group has found the best protocol is to correct ONT sequence reads with Canu using the canu-correct module.
+Our group has found the best protocol is to correct ONT sequence reads, assemble and then polish.
+If you have high long read coverage (>30x >10kb) you can use NextDenovo/NextPolish; otherwise we use Canu/Flye/Pilon.

+### 3.1 NextDenovo/NextPolish

+### 3.2 Read correction with Canu

+Read correction with Canu using the canu-correct module.

 	$ canu -correct -p [sample] -d [out_directory_name] -nanopore reads.fastq genomeSize=XXXM

-### 3.2 Assembly software
+### 3.3 Assembly software

 Canu assembly can be very slow and our group has found Flye to be much faster with similar or improved accuracy

 	$ flye --nano-corr [sample] --out-dir out_nano --threads 8 --genome-size [genome estimate]

-### 3.3 Assembly polishing
+### 3.4 Assembly polishing

 ONT assemblies have small errors that can be addressed through iterative polishing with Illumina libraries.